 MAKE THE CARAMEL FROSTING:

-- Add the butter, salt, and brown sugar to a medium size saucepan set over medium-high heat.
+- Add the butter, salt, and brown sugar to a medium-sized saucepan set over medium-high heat.
 Cook, stirring constantly, until the sugar is melted and the mixture is just starting to boil.
 Stir in the milk and bring back to a boil.

 - Remove from the heat and stir in the powdered sugar and vanilla with a wire whisk until smooth.